Huntsville & Madison, AL Real Estate Market Stats

 Pricing and Demand

-With the overall median price reaching $320,000 across the county, Madison remains a premium submarket where well-maintained homes and desirable neighborhoods often command higher prices and attract strong buyer interest.
+With the overall median price reaching $332,884 in Q1 2026 across the county, Madison 🔍 remains a premium submarket where well-maintained homes and desirable neighborhoods often command higher prices and attract strong buyer interest.

 Inventory and Competition

-Inventory across Madison County is currently at 2,299 homes, slightly lower than the 2,392 homes available this time last year.
-In high-demand areas like Madison, this tighter supply continues to create competition, especially for move-in-ready homes.
+Inventory across Madison County 🔍 is currently at 2,394 homes, down about 5.5% from March 2025.
+In high-demand areas like Madison 🔍, this tighter supply continues to create competition, especially for move-in-ready homes.

 What This Means for Madison Buyers and Sellers